 2) Mozzarella and Tomato Caprese with Balsamic Vinegar

-A delightful and refreshing starter, great for a summer dinner or to eat as a quick and healthy lunch.
+A delightful and refreshing starter, this is one of our favourite balsamic vinegar recipes – great for a summer dinner or to eat as a quick and healthy lunch.

 For four people you will need: